Sokarpi/microsoft-365-docs/microsoft-365/compliance/managing-holds.md

 4. On the flyout page, you can see hold statistics for the policy.
 You can also perform actions like apply a query to your custodian-based hold.
 For more information about creating a hold query and using conditions, see [Keyword queries and search conditions for Content Search](keyword-queries-and-search-conditions.md).

+Note: custodian-based holds can not be turned OFF and ON via the UI.
+Administrator can use the PowerShell command: Set-CaseHoldPolicy -Enabled $True/$False to make the change.

 ## Manage non-custodial holds

 When you create a hold, you have the following options to scope the content that is held in the specified content locations: